Twitch Channel Points Ideas for Viewer Redemptions

 Twitch channel points are a fantastic way to increase viewership and retain new audiences.
 This is because they give viewers something to look forward to – in the form of exciting redemptions they can earn.
 And now, with the addition of Twitch Predictions, viewers have another way to engage with your stream while making even more channel points they can use to purchase rewards.

-As a streamer, you can create your own Twitch Channel Points redemptions – or select some from presets already available on the platform.
+As a streamer, you can create your own Twitch channel points rewards – or select some from default point presets already available on the platform.
 As long as your redemptions follow Twitch Terms of Service (as well as the specific rules Twitch has set), you’ll be just fine.
-It can be challenging to come up with Twitch channel points ideas on your own, so we put together this list to help you out.
+It can be challenging to come up with Twitch channel point ideas on your own, so we put together this list to help you out.

-A great way to get your viewers involved with your stream (and a way to entice them out of lurking) is to create some channel point redemptions related to your chat.
-Chat related point redemptions are some of the easiest ideas to implement on your channel.
+A great way to get your viewers involved with your stream (and a way to entice them out of lurking) is to create some channel point rewards related to your chat.
+Chat related points redemptions are some of the easiest ideas to implement on your channel.

 Become a VIP